Delta-Neutral Options Strategy (Bybit)

 order_ivparameter).
 Entry is optional and disabled by default in the example. - Greeks tracking: subscribes to

 OptionGreeksfor both legs.
-Deltas and IVs come directly from Bybit's option ticker stream, not from a local pricing model. - Rehedging: computes portfolio delta and submits a market order on the BTCUSDT perpetual when the threshold is breached.
+Deltas and IVs come directly from Bybit's option ticker stream. - Rehedging: computes portfolio delta and submits a market order on the BTCUSDT perpetual when the threshold is breached.
 Triggers on every Greeks update and on a periodic safety timer.

 - Position tracking: tracks call, put, and hedge positions via